GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

 ### Segmentation
 Brain: [Vision/Vision_SLICsegmentation.brain](https://github.com/KeenSoftwareHouse/BrainSimulatorSampleProjects/blob/master/Vision/Vision_SLICsegmentation.brain)

 The sample shows how to segment input image using SLIC algorithm.
-Note that input is first modified to have a square shape.
+Note that the input image is first modified to have a square shape.
 When one clicks on the observer, there is a `Operation/ObserverMode` property that allows to switch between different visualizations (such as segmentation borders, centers XYZ-color space etc.).

 ![](img/vision_ex_SLIC.PNG)